rezwan-ahmed-l7/Calculator-App/README.md

 # Support

-If you like this project, consider giving it a ⭐ on GitHub.
+- If you like this project, consider giving it a ⭐ on GitHub.
-It motivates me to build more projects and improve my development skills.
+- It motivates me to build more projects and improve my development skills.
+Thank you